victorjonathanibanez/EXPLORE/README.md

 ## _Install EXPLORE:_

 - First install Anaconda (if not installed already): https://docs.anaconda.com/anaconda/install/index.html
-- Pull this repository and store the folder *EXPLORE-main* at a preferred directory (first, you find it in your *download* folder)
+- Clone this repository and store the folder *EXPLORE-main* at a preferred directory (first, you find it in your *download* folder)
 - Open a shell- or a terminal window and change the directory (the easiest way is to drag & drop your folder into the shell- or terminal window after typing *cd* and a space):
 ```sh
 cd <your directory>/EXPLORE-main